Sm4rtSt1ck/telegram-schedule-bot/readme.md

 2. **Interact with the bot:**

     - Start the bot by sending the `/start` command
-    - Select your group from the list to view the schedule
+    - Send your group to view the options
-    - Use the "Back" button to return to the group selection menu
+    - Use the buttons to view the schedule

 ## Code Overview